PrizeBots/BubbyberryFortress/README.md

 Welcome to Bubby Berry Fortress!

-Bubbies are soft body creatures that eat berries and battle
+Bubbies are soft body creatures that depend on the players for survival and leadership.

+Players must raise baby bubbies from eggs and grow them into strong bubbies and big bubbies to defend themselves from the opposing force.

+Feed your baby bubbies seeds and berries to grow them into bubbies.

+bubbies are able to battle, mine metal, harvest berries, repair towers,

 Players click and farm resources to power up their teams creatures to battle against the opposing team.
 The food the players grow is based on their team color.